Marshall, Texas: Reconstruction and the railroad era (1865–1895)

 A former slave displays a horn in 1939 that was formerly used by planters to call slaves on the outskirts of Marshall.
 Many freedmen moved to Marshall from rural areas during Reconstruction, creating their own community and seeking the chance to live away from the supervision of whites.
 After Union troops departed at the end of Reconstruction, Democrats formed the White Citizens Party, establishing an insurgent militia dedicated to white supremacy.

 Marshall was occupied by Union forces on June 17, 1865.
 During Reconstruction, the city was home to an office of the Freedmen's Bureau and was the base for federal troops in the region.
 In 1873, the Methodist Episcopal Church founded Wiley College to educate freedmen.
 African Americans came to the city seeking opportunities and protection until 1878.

-Although freedmen comprised the majority of voters in the county and supported the Republican Party, establishing a bi-racial government, in the post-Reconstruction era, the White Citizens Party, led by former Confederate General Walter P. Lane and his brother George, took control of the city and county governments by fraud and intimidation at elections.
+Although freedmen comprised the majority of voters in the county and supported the Republican Party, establishing a biracial government, in the post-Reconstruction era, the White Citizens Party, led by former Confederate General Walter P. Lane and his brother George, took control of the city and county governments by fraud and intimidation at elections.
 Their militia ran Unionists, Republicans, and many African Americans out of town.
 The Lanes ultimately declared Marshall and Harrison County "redeemed" from Union and African-American control.

 Despite this, the African-American community continued to progress.
 The historically black Bishop College was founded in 1881, and Wiley College was certified by the Freedman's Aid Society in 1882.